MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## Locate sample data

-[RevoScaleR](scaler-user-guide-introduction.md) includes both functions and built-in data sets, including the *AirlineDemoSmall.csv* file.
+[RevoScaleR](scaler-user-guide-introduction.md) includes both functions and built-in data sets, including the *AirlineDemoSmall.csv* file used in this tutorial.
 The sample data directory is registered with RevoScaleR.
 Its location can be returned through a "sampleDataDir" parameter on the **rxGetOption** function.

 1. Open the R console or start a Revo64 session.